mlcommons/modelgauge/docs/design_philosophy.md

 * Explicit is better than implicit.
 * There should be one-- and preferably only one --obvious way to do it.
 * If the implementation is hard to explain, it's a bad idea.

+### Examples in practice

+* We discarded several "hard to explain" ways of managing secrets and ensuring compatibility between a Test and a SUT, even though they arguably met other design philosophy goals better.